pinellolab/DNA-Diffusion/README.md

 ## Abstract
 __Provide a brief outline motivating the project.
 How would it positively impact biological research?
 What is the hypothesis behind it?
 No need to discuss datasets or models yet, we will do that later.
 Focus on the grand picture and \textit{why} the community should care about it.__

+The Human Genome Project has laid bare the DNA sequence of the entire human genome, revealing the blueprint for tens of thousands of genes involved in a plethora of biological process and pathways.
+In addition to this (coding) part of the human genome, DNA contains millions of non-coding elements involved in the regulation of said genes.

+Such regulatory elements control the expression levels of genes, in a way that is, at least in part, encoded in their primary genomic sequence.
+Many human diseases and disorders are the result of genes being misregulated.
+As such, being able to control the behavior of such elements, and thus their effect on gene expression, offers the tantalizing opportunity of correcting disease-related misregulation.

+Although such cellular programming should in principle be possible through changing the sequence of regulatory elements, the rules for doing so are largely unknown.
+A number of experimental efforts have been guided by preconceived notions and assumptions about what constitutes a regulatory element, essentialy resulting in a "trial and error" approach.

+Here, we instead propose to use a large-scale data-driven approach to learn and apply the rules underlying regulatory element sequences, applying the latest generative modelling techniques.

 ## Introduction and Prior Work
 __Provide a short (preferably beginner friendly) introduction to the project and a brief outline of the literature most relevant to it.
 How does the project fit into this context?__